This is an Active case

 The FDA does not recommend immediate removal of recalled breast implants unless you are experiencing symptoms.
 Contact your doctor to find out if your implant is on the FDA's recall list.
 If it is, report any symptoms to your doctor, no matter how mild.

 If you have developed BIA-ALCL, your healthcare team should guide your medical treatment.
 To protect your legal rights you should contact a legal professional.
-An attorney can advise you if filing a lawsuit against the breast implant manufacturer is an option for you or your loved one.
+An attorney can advise you if filing a breast implant lawsuit against the manufacturer is an option for you or your loved one.

-Frequently asked questions about breast implants cancer
+Frequently asked questions about breast implant cancer

 Can silicone implants cause cancer?